 - Peel 5 Idaho potatoes and cut them into fry shapes (about ½ inch thick and 4 inches long).

 - Fill a bowl with water and add the raw potatoes.
 Let sit for a few minutes until the water becomes cloudy, empty the bowl, refill with fresh water, and put the raw potato fries back in.
 Continue until the water remains clear.

 - In a large pot, heat sunflower or vegetable oil to 325 degrees.
 Add the potatoes (about ¼ at a time) and fry for about 4-5 minutes.

 - Remove from the oil and let drain on paper towel.
 Ensure that oil comes back to 325 degrees before adding your next round of fries.

 - Allow the potatoes to cool completely– for at least a half an hour.
 When the potatoes are completely cooled, reheat the oil to 375 degrees.

-- Sprinkle salt on the potatoes.
+- Sprinkle desired amount of salt on the potatoes.
 Put them in the oil again, this time frying to your liking (about 3-6 minutes).

 - Remove, drain, and salt again.

-- On a plate, layer the fries, a spoonful of poutine gravy and your cheese curds.
+- On a plate, layer the fries, a spoonful of poutine gravy and desired amount of cheese curds.
 Enjoy!